Agriculture: Land and water issues

 Circular irrigated crop fields in Kansas.
 Healthy, growing crops of corn and sorghum are green (sorghum may be slightly paler).
 Wheat is brilliant gold.
 Fields of brown have been recently harvested and plowed or have lain in fallow for the year.

 Land transformation, the use of land to yield goods and services, is the most substantial way humans alter the Earth's ecosystems, and is the driving force causing biodiversity loss.
 Estimates of the amount of land transformed by humans vary from 39 to 50%.
 It is estimated that 24% of land globally experiences land degradation, a long-term decline in ecosystem function and productivity, with cropland being disproportionately affected.
 Land management is the driving factor behind degradation; 1.5 billion people rely upon the degrading land.
 Degradation can be through deforestation, desertification, soil erosion, mineral depletion, acidification, or salinization.
 In 2021, the global agricultural land area was 4.79 billion hectares (ha), down 2 percent, or 0.09 billion ha compared with 2000.
 Between 2000 and 2021, roughly two-thirds of agricultural land were used for permanent meadows and pastures (3.21 billion ha in 2021), which declined by 5 percent (0.17 billion ha).
 One-third of the total agricultural land was cropland (1.58 billion ha in 2021), which increased by 6 percent (0.09 billion ha).
+Within the U.S., total agricultural land use is estimated to be 56%, and including grazing, animal agriculture constitutes around 80% of agricultural land.